PSBP-Library/psbp-library.github.io/index.md

 <!-- See [liftingFormComputation](https://psbp-library.github.io#liftingformcomputation) for more details. -->

-Lifting plays an essential role in the pointful functional programming world when specifing effectful aggregation, traversal resp. reduction (aggregating, traversing resp. reducing effectfully).
+Lifting plays an essential role in the pointful functional programming world when operating on data structures.

-It turns out that lifting does not play such an essential role in the pointfree program specification based programming world when specifing effectful aggregation, traversal and reduction.
+It turns out that lifting does not play such an essential role in the pointfree program specification based programming world when operating on data structures.

 ### Main programs